Exaireta spinigera

 Life Cycle

-are laid directly into decaying substrate. pupate within the larval skin without external change.
+are laid directly into decaying organic substrate.
+Larvae pupate within the larval skin without external change.
 Larvae have been observed seeking drier locations to pupate when substrate conditions are too moist, though this has not been directly observed.
 Specific details on mating behavior and complete duration are unknown.

 Behavior